 A magnetic tape shall be recorded as a Single Data Space tape or as a Partitioned tape.
-The layout of a Single Data Space tape is specified in this clause, that of a Partitioned tape in clause 15.
+The organization of a Single Data Space tape is described in this clause and that of a Partitioned tape in clause 15.

-The layout of the Single Data Space tape consists of six areas:
+The layout of a Single Data Space tape shall consist of six areas: